 …in which I’m doubly stuffed with suet, attractively garnished with slurry and lightly poached in hot water.

 Ponden to Gargrave, 17 miles.
+Jump to Journal.

 The buildings at Dean Fields are confusing but the NTG directions make sense.
 If you go too far uphill as I did you’ll reach the road too soon; just walk left along it to the bend at the top of Dean Clough.
 I then tried to get up to Crag Top too soon via a steep unofficial path that presents itself alluringly opposite the houses but isn’t in fact The Way.
 You’re supposed to go all the way past the houses on the left and then double back up a clear track off to the right.
 At Old Bess Hill the helpful wall runs out and you’ll need your compass in fog.

 It’s silly but possible to miss the little path on the north side of the A6068 that heads down steeply through Ickornshaw, especially if you’re distracted by checking that the kitchens place is no longer any kind of refreshment facility.
-The path down is just a few paces west of the ducks, there’s a clear sign.
-How I missed it I’ve no idea; I just walked back down the sloping road in the end.
+The path down is just a few paces west of the ducks, there’s a clear PW sign so how I missed it I’ve no idea; I just walked back down the sloping road in the end.
 When crossing the horrible A56 at Thornton don’t fail to realise that The Way continues directly over the road, up the hill through the houses, it doesn’t go into the town.

-I said I wouldn’t mention pain, but walking out of Ponden at 5 am I was in some discomfort, and chilled by the riverside miasma.
+I said I wouldn’t mention pain, but walking out of Ponden at five am I was in some discomfort, and chilled by the riverside miasma.
 By Crag Top I still hadn’t warmed up; a restorative brew and some hot Supernoodles were indicated.
 My stove wouldn’t light.
 I fixed it eventually, but was it going to be one of those days?
-By the time I reached the poles on Ickornshaw Moor the breeze was still nippy but the sun was out and the world seemed a much brighter place.
+By the time I reached the marker poles on Ickornshaw Moor the breeze was still nippy but the sun was out and the world seemed brighter place.
 The walk down through the mysterious shacks and past the atmospheric derelict farmhouse (where I was repeatedly dive-bombed by noisy, anxious Curlews) is very pretty and the duck sanctuary is refreshingly mad.

-The Hare and Hounds at Lothersdale saved my day in foul freezing weather back in 1999 and so I remain sentimentally attached to it, even though the landlord can make walkers feel a little uncomfortable on arrival, while sucking his e-cig for England.
+The Hare and Hounds at Lothersdale saved my day in foul freezing weather back in 1999 and so I remain sentimentally attached to it, even though the landlord can make walkers feel a little uncomfortable on arrival, while vaping for England.
 He’ll probably fret about his carpet and remind you to remove boots or don his plastic covers.
-He may fret about your rucksack, and will probably tell you to put it in the poolroom even if the place is otherwise empty.
+He may fret about your rucksack, and will probably tell you to put it in the poolroom even if the entire place is otherwise empty.

 Bear with him; it’s just his way.
 Once he’s got this out of his system he becomes amenable, even friendly.
 He seems nostalgic, as if he yearns for his pub to be once more full of things that will never return, clouds of choking fag smoke, perhaps, or half-naked miners wrestling for a hogget.
 Customers, even.
 He’ll cheerily let you charge your phone (if politely asked, anyway), there’s free WiFi and his Theakstons was excellent.
 But the main reason I’d stop here for lunch is that the lady who does the food is a smiley delight, a total treasure and her traditional family grub is splendid.
+In May 2016 the lunchtime special here was homemade corned beef and onion suet crust pie.
+It was lovely, with perfect veggies and hot gravy.
+Recklessly, I followed this with the ‘treacle’ suet pud which turned out to be golden syrup but no less awesome for that, and in a small lake of piping hot custard.
+Tremendous.
+(Update 2018, this pub has since changed hands and been refurbished.)
+(Further update, there was NO FOOD available in September 2018 so check online for news before relying on a meal here.)

 The stinging nettle only